datakurre/blog/content/blog/2022/12/rcc-jupyter/index.md

 ![Robot Framework kernel in action](./jupyterwith-02.png)

-Unfortunately, even after all that, my JupyterLab was still missing syntax highlighting for Robot Framework code, because that would have required Nix-packaging and installing [jupyterlab-robotmode](https://pypi.org/project/jupyterlab-robotmode/) extension into the Python environment of JupyterLab itself.
+Unfortunately, even after all that, my JupyterLab was still missing syntax highlighting for Robot Framework code.
+That would have required additional configuration for Nix-packaging and installation of [jupyterlab-robotmode](https://pypi.org/project/jupyterlab-robotmode/) extension into the Python environment of JupyterLab itself.

 According to jupyterWith's documentation.
 They are still working on to support declarative configuration for extensions...
+Fair enough.

 Contender: RCC